 Finally, it is important to check your habits and those of your teen.
 Make sure that they do the simple things to help other drivers.
 Make sure they know to signal, how to merge, not to race yellow lights, and to avoid distractions such as cell phones.
 These minor details could make all the difference for your teenage driver.

-If your teen is involved in an accident, call BJE Law, P. A. as soon as possible.
+If your teen is involved in an accident, call Esposito Law Firm, P. A. as soon as possible.
 We will help represent them and ensure they receive fair compensation or a just court case.